iosifache/ossfortress/wiki/docs/Analysis environment.md

 - **User**: `coder`
 - **Credentials**: `oss-fortress` as the password for authenticating in the user interface
 - **Relevant folders**
-    - `/home/coder/codebase` for the Ubuntu Portrait codebase
+    - `/home/coder/codebase` for Sand Castle's codebase
     - `/home/coder/tooling` for the tooling-related information

 ### Static analysers